npmRunTheWorld/npmRunTheWorld/README.md

         </td>
         <td style="width: 50%;">
             <div style="width: 100px;">
-                <p>Welcome to my GitHub profile!
+                <span>Welcome to my GitHub profile!
 I'm a passionate Frontend Developer with experience in Full Stack Development, specializing in the MERN stack.
-I also have expertise in Next.js and Nuxt.js with Vue.js 3, as well as experience working with PHP frameworks like Laravel.</p>
+I also have expertise in Next.js and Nuxt.js with Vue.js 3, as well as experience working with PHP frameworks like Laravel.</span>
             </div>
         </td>
     </tr>